Jscina/PyPass/README.md

 # PyPass

-## Simple password manager written in python using PyQt framwork
+## Simple password manager written in python using Eel framwork

 ### To install (Windows):